REPORT

 • The technologies considered for the analysis were required to meet the following criteria:

-• The technologies considered as part of the three categories of data tools and platforms had to be active members of the Snowflake Partner Network (SPN) or have a comparable agreement in place with Snowflake
+• The technologies considered for each evaluated category had to be active members of the Snowflake Partner Network (SPN), have a comparable agreement in place with Snowflake, or be Snowflake Marketplace providers that have agreed to the relevant Marketplace terms and conditions.

-Categorizing technologies based on their type of Snowflake consumption:
+Categorizing technologies based on their type of Snowflake consumption

 • Technologies using Snowflake for data integration, transformation and analysis workloads

-• Technologies utilizing Snowflake’s collaboration workloads
+• Technologies utilizing Snowflake’s collaboration workloads to integrate their product offerings other than data collaboration solutions

-Identifying key metrics for measuring success of marketing tools:
+Identifying key metrics for measuring success of marketing tools

 To accurately measure the adoption success of marketing tools within each category in the stack, specific metrics were analyzed based on how the partner technologies leveraged Snowflake’s capabilities.